Developing An IP Strategy For Your Company

 it.
 Managing IP is absolutely important for a company's growth and development.

+is already there.
 Competitors' patents also provides invaluable marketing knowledge.
-The market is becoming
+The

 That IP is costly is a short-term view.
 A company could register a patent only in the